-Enhanced external counterpulsation (EECP) is a treatment for the heart.
-It uses inflated cuffs on the legs to help push blood back to the heart.
-It improves circulation and decreases the workload of the heart.
+Enhanced external counterpulsation (EECP) uses inflated cuffs on the legs to help push blood back to the heart.
+It improves blood flow and decreases the workload of the heart.

 EECP is used to treat angina.
-Angina is chest pain caused by poor blood flow to the heart muscle.
-EECP can increase the amount of blood going to the heart which can relieve the pain.
-You may have EECP to treat angina if:
+This is chest pain caused by poor blood flow to the heart.
+EECP can increase the amount of blood going to the heart.
+This can ease pain.
+It may be done in people who are not helped by other methods.

 You will not be given any anesthesia.
 EECP is not painful.

 You will lie on a padded table.
 Electrodes will be placed on your chest to watch your heart rhythm.
-Your blood pressure will also be checked often.
+Your blood pressure will also be checked.

 Cuffs will be placed on your calves and thighs.
 The cuffs attach to air hoses.
-They will inflate and deflate the cuffs in rhythm with your heart.
+The cuffs will inflate and deflate in rhythm with the heart.
 You will feel strong pressure from the cuffs.
 The cuffs will inflate 60 to 80 times each minute during the treatment.

-You will be treated for a total of 35 hours, spread out over 7 weeks.
+You will be treated for a total of 35 hours.
+It will be spread out over 7 weeks.

 American Heart Association